 - Change your directory to “C:\Windows\System32\Sysprep\”

-- From here you can run the following command “sysprep.exe /audit /reboot /unattend:D:\relocate.xml” where D:\relocate.xml is the location that you saved your file to that we made earlier.
+- From here you can run the following command “sysprep.exe /oobe /reboot /unattend:D:\move.xml” where D:\move.xml is the location that you saved your file to that we made earlier.

 - The machine will reboot and boot back into that first OOBE screen and you can do the rest of you setup as you normally would.